addja/keep-running-n-nobody-gets-hurt/README.md

-# keep-running-n-nobody-gets-hurt
+# Keep-running-n-nobody-gets-hurt
-keep running N nobody gets hurt.
+Keep running N nobody gets hurt.
 3D runner game in which you have to scape from a maze full of surprises.
 Implemented from scratch with OpenGL 4.5 and SFML.